 Trainee: up to 18 months

-Other categories such as Au pair, Research Scholar or Teacher have their own regulations, which can be up to 5 years.
+Other categories have their own regulations, which can be up to 5 years.

 Irrespective of this, a minimum duration of 4 weeks applies to all programs.

 Important: The visa validity does not automatically correspond to the permitted length of stay in the USA.
 The visa only defines the period during which entry into the USA is possible (between the date of issue and the expiration date).
-The actual length of stay, however, is determined by the period specified in the DS-2019 and documented by the entry on the I-94 entry form upon arrival.
+The actual length of stay, however, is determined by the period specified in the DS-2019 form and documented in the I-94 form with "D/S – Duration of status" upon arrival.

 We and our partners use cookies to store and retrieve personal data such as browsing data, to provide and personalize content and advertising, and to analyze website usage and improve the user experience.
 You can find out more about the purposes for which we and our partners use cookies by clicking on the “Cookie settings” button below.
 All settings can also be changed here.
 You can change your cookie selection or withdraw your consent at any time by clicking on the link to the cookie settings in the footer of our website.
 Please note that blocking some types of cookies may affect our ability to provide content tailored to your interests or limit some of the website's functions.